Skip to main content

 Streaming Aggregation Workflow

-Streaming aggregation is based on a GitOps-based flow where you can add definitions for aggregated queries which will be sent to Levitate via automatic CI/CD workflow.
+Streaming aggregation is based on a GitOps-based flow where you can add definitions for aggregated queries which will be sent to Last9 via automatic CI/CD workflow.
 The Last9 team will provide the GitHub repository with predefined CI/CD workflows.

 The step-by-step process to add new aggregation as is follows: